skellis46/slipbox/improvisation and the threshold of the self.md

 > However, the thought about Consciousness or Reality is unique amongst all thoughts.
 When we try to think of Consciousness, it is like looking into a black hole.
 It is not even black.
 The mind simply cannot go there.
 It cannot go to that objectless place because the mind is itself an object.
 How could an object fit into a space that has no dimensions? [@spira-2008-transparency] - this is a huge limit

 > However, at times Consciousness divides the totality of experience into two camps.
-Everything that is part of the ‘not me' camp is called ‘the world.'
-Everything that is part of the ‘me' camp is called ‘the body/mind.' [@spira-2008-transparency]
+Everything that is part of the 'not me' camp is called 'the world.'
+Everything that is part of the 'me' camp is called 'the body/mind.' [@spira-2008-transparency]

 > According to the phenomenological approach, the process of eidetic variation is assumed to produce a re-enacting of experience, while according to Buddhist philosophy re-enactment or approximation to reference experience only creates additional experience.
 Experience does not have any structure or essence that needs to be described or explored since structure and essence is itself an experience.
 According to Zen Buddhism, experience cannot be captured through rational analysis but it remains what it is—simply experience.
 The conversations of the interviewee and facilitator during eidetic variation are certainly also experience.
 However, these cannot replace, copy, or re-enact an experience, as this would imply a dualistic view of experience that is discrete and locatable in time and space.
 (Christian U. Krägeloh, Phenomenological Research Fails to Capture the Experience of Nondual Awareness)